 Cons of Array Implementation:

-If the queue has a large number of enqueue and dequeue operations, at some point we may not we able to insert elements in the queue even if the queue is empty (this problem is avoided by using circular queue).
+- If the queue has a large number of enqueue and dequeue operations, at some point (in case of linear increment of front and rear indexes) we may not be able to insert elements in the queue even if the queue is empty (this problem is avoided by using circular queue).